finos/common-domain-model/documentation/source/event-model.rst

 Event Model
 -----------

 **The CDM event model provides data structures to represent the lifecycle events of financial transactions**.
-A lifecycle event occurs when a transaction goes through a *state transition* initiated by one or both trading parties, by contractual terms or by external factors.
-For example, the execution of the trade is the initial event which results in the state of an executed trade.
+A lifecycle event occurs when a transaction goes through a *state transition* initiated either by one or both trading parties, by contractual terms or by external factors.
+For example, the execution of a trade is the initial event which results in the state of an executed trade.
 Subsequently, one party might initiate an allocation, both parties might initiate an amendment to a contractual agreement, or a default by an underlying entity on a Credit Default Swap would trigger a settlement according to defined protection terms.

 Examples of lifecycle events supported by the CDM Event Model include the following: